JStitch626/se_project_aroundtheus/README.md

 - 800px tablet
 - 320px mobile phone

-Unlike the previous sprints that were divided into stages with briefs, we received only a general overview and the Figma design and had to create everything from scratch.
+Unlike the previous sprints which were divided into stages with briefs, we received only a general overview and the Figma design and had to create everything from scratch.

 ### Code corrections